bargoldenberg/New_Space_EDU_SATALLITE/README.md

     - Connect the Switch .......
     - Finally connect the CubeCell to any power source using micro USB

-- For the CubeCell sender just connected to the PC using micro USB
+- For the CubeCell sender just connect it to the PC using micro USB

 - Now upload the scripts to the Nanopi using SFTP
     - `sftp username@hostname` where the hostname is the ip address